Implementation of Support Vector Machines using Reaction Networks: Results and Analysis

 We compare the actual and predicted values of the learned SVM parameters.
 The table below presents a comparison of the true and computed values for weights and bias, along with their respective errors.

-We observe that the average error in predicting the weights is approximately \textbf{1.6\%}, indicating that our CRN-based approach closely approximates the traditional SVM training process.
+The results indicate that the average error in predicting the parameters is approximately \textbf{{$0.033\%$}}, demonstrating that the CRN-based approach closely approximates the standard SVM training process.

-To further validate our results, we visualize the evolution of the learned net weights and bias over the training process.

-Figure~\ref{fig:combined} presents a consolidated visualization of the evolution of weight parameters, bias, and the comparison between the predicted and actual SVM hyperplanes.
-The plots illustrate how the model's predicted values align with the actual values over the course of 500 training epochs.
+To further validate these results, we visualize the evolution of the learned weights and bias throughout the training process.
+Figure~\ref{fig:combined} provides a consolidated view of the dynamics of the weight parameters, the bias term, and the comparison between the predicted and actual SVM hyperplanes.
+The plots illustrate how the model's predicted values align with the actual values over the course of {100} training epochs.

-In the top-left and top-right subplots, Weight 1 and Weight 2 exhibit an initial sharp decline, followed by a stabilization phase after approximately 300 epochs.
-This trend reflects the gradient-based optimization process, where rapid updates occur in the early stages, and convergence is reached as the learning progresses.
-The predicted values (red dashed lines) closely track the actual values (solid blue lines), indicating strong predictive accuracy.
+\begin{itemize} {\item Figure \ref{fig:w1} and Figure \ref{fig:w2} (Weight 1 and Weight 2): Initially, the weights exhibit a sharp {incline and} decline respectively, followed by stabilization after approximately {20} epochs.This trend reflects the gradient-based optimization process, where rapid updates occur in the early stages, and convergence is reached as the learning progresses.
+The predicted values (orange dashed lines) closely track the actual values (solid blue lines), indicating strong predictive accuracy.}

-The bottom-left subplot depicts the evolution of the bias term, which follows a similar pattern of rapid early changes before stabilizing.
+\item Figure \ref{fig:bias} (Bias): The bias shows a similar pattern of rapid early changes before stabilizing.
 While slight deviations between the predicted and actual bias exist, the overall trend suggests effective approximation of the learning dynamics.

-The bottom-right subplot provides a direct comparison of the actual and predicted hyperplanes.
-The actual hyperplane, obtained from SVM (blue dashed line), is contrasted against the predicted hyperplane (black solid line).
-A slight shift between the two indicates small differences in the learned weights, highlighting potential refinements in the predictive approach.
-However, the overall similarity suggests that the model effectively captures the underlying decision boundary.
+\item Figure \ref{fig:train_hyperplane} and Figure \ref{fig:test_hyperplane} (Hyperplane Comparison): The actual hyperplane from SVM (green solid line) is compared with the predicted hyperplane (black dashed line). {In train as well as test case, the hyperplane is able to divide the samples into their respective classes.
+The CRN hyperplane also closely follows the traditional hyperplane.
+The overall similarity suggests that the model effectively captures the underlying decision boundary.} \end{itemize}

-This combined visualization confirms that the learning process leads to stable weight updates while also revealing subtle differences in hyperplane estimation.
-The close alignment of actual and predicted values validates the predictive model’s reliability, with room for fine-tuning to improve precision.
+The close alignment between predicted and actual values demonstrates the reliability of the CRN-based predictive model, while also suggesting potential areas for further refinement to enhance precision.